STRIDER PRIVATE INVESTIGATOR TRAINING School (aka “SPIT”)

 12. OSINT Reporting

 The computer is your primary OSINT tool.
 Its use is not without some danger.
-So learn how to do it right
+That's why we start with "OSINT-D" (OSINT Defense).

 CRIMINAL INVESTIGATOR 301